andygbannister/qurantools/readme.md

 ```bash
 > ./vendor/bin/codecept build
 ```

+- You'll need to create valid ReCaptcha keys for the URL of your testing machine so that the password reset webdriver tests work.
+Either that or figure out a way to mock this external dependency - which would lead to a faster test anyway.

 - Ensure that a file called `test_config.yml` is in the same location as `qt.ini` on your testing machine.
 Ensure these keys exist (which closely match the contents of `qt.ini`):